Executive Function Skills

-The development of executive function processes and 21st-Century skills are the hallmark of the Benchmark experience.
+The development of executive function processes is the hallmark of the Benchmark experience.

 A Benchmark education provides each child with the keys to unlock his or her unique potential.
 In-depth assessments determine individual strengths and challenges.
 A comprehensive academic program is created and tailored to the way each student learns best.
 This holistic approach addresses students' emotional and social well-being, as well as their academic, physical, and artistic development.